There are only two seasons in Panama – the dry season and the rainy season. The temperature doesn’t change much but the amount of rain and wind do.

 - Always have an umbrella with you.
 Keep one or two umbrellas in your car.
 Have an umbrella by the front door of your house.
 The small compact umbrellas don’t take up much room.
 If you don’t like using an umbrella, use a poncho.
 Many “dollar” stores sell ponchos that fold up to 2” x 3” x 1/2”.
 Keep several ponchos in the glove box of your car too.

 - During the rainy season, if we get a huge amount of rain, it could cause a power outage.
 Not always, but it could happen.
 So you need to be prepared.
 Have portable lanterns, flash lights, or candles readily available.
 A power outage is usually 15 – 30 minutes.
 But it could be longer.
-Just yesterday, I had power out for 15 hours at my house.
-The evening rains caused a tree to fall down on the road and taking power lines down with them at 10pm.
-Luckily, it was bedtime anyway.
-Finally, the electric company got the tree cut up and removed so they could replace the broken power lines.
-With no electricity, I also had no internet.
-So, I spent the morning at a local restaurant with good coffee and high speed internet access.
-There is always a solution!
+Sometimes the evening rains could cause a tree to fall down on the road and taking power lines down with them.
+If there’s no electricity, there’s no internet service to your house but you can still use the internet on your cell phone.

 - Matches!
 Always have matches available.
 You use them to light a candle.
 But mostly you use them to start the gas stove so you can still cook if there is a power outage.
 Most homes in Panama have a gas stove.
 In addition to your electric coffee pot, you should also have a French Press for making coffee when there is no electricity.
 I think coffee tastes better made with a French Press.